-Finally, DFS has established and maintains a DNA testing program in accordance with Article 1.1 (§ 19.2-310.2 et seq.) of Chapter 18 of Title 19.
-DFS analyses each sample of blood, saliva or tissue taken for DNA (deoxyribonucleic acid) to determine identification characteristics specific to the person.
-DFS also provides the most current information submitted to the DataBank, on a weekly basis, to the Local Inmate Data System (LIDS), including removal of persons no longer eligible to be in the DataBank.
+Finally, DFS has established and maintains a DNA (deoxyribonucleic acid) testing program in accordance with Article 1.1 (§ 19.2-310.2 et seq.) of Chapter 18 of Title 19.2.
+DFS analyzes each sample of blood, saliva or tissue taken for DNA to determine identification characteristics specific to the person.